05 / Vision

 needs real mentors, not LinkedIn posts.

-I teach at Monash because I remember what it felt like to be a student who could feel the theory but couldn't yet see the practice.
-The bridge between those two worlds is not a textbook.
-It is a person who has done both.
+I teach at Monash because I remember what it felt like to be a student who could follow the theory but had no idea what it looked like in practice.
+The bridge between those two worlds is someone who has been on both sides.
+That is the only version of this that actually works.

 As I build more, I want to transfer more.
-Not as a brand exercise.
-A genuine obligation.
 The people who gave me knowledge did not do it for credit.
-I intend to honour that.
+That has not been lost on me, and I intend to carry it forward.

 The name